The Seven Principles of Shamanism: Part 5

 If you would like to explore some practical ways of living in the moment or conscious living, the book by SJ Scott and Barry Davenport, 10-Minute Mindfulness: 71 Habits for Living in the Present Moment, is a useful read to get you on your way.

 Your power is the only true power.
-All other forms of power are illusions, they can come and go in an instant.
+All other forms of power are illusions.
+They can come and go in an instant.
 But your personal power is eternal.
 Nobody can touch you.
-Nobody can control the way you respond to something, that is your choice, and yours alone.
+Nobody can control the way you respond to something.
+That's your choice and yours alone.

 If we're not present at an experience, we will not have the opportunity to recognize the gifts provided by that experience.
 It may just be a moment, but great gifts can come in a flash, in the form of knowledge, understanding, or wisdom